Things to Do in Julian, California (+ the Best Pie!)

 Sip on sangria at Blue Door Winery.

 Are your dogs barkin’ from all the strolling?
-Julian as all kinds of cute stops that give off some relaxing vibes, especially if you’re interested in some wine.
+Julian has all kinds of cute stops that give off some relaxing vibes, especially if you’re interested in wine.

 Try Julian beer while you’re at it.

-If you’re more into beer, Julian Beer Company offers up decent drafts, pizza by the gigantic slice, and barbecue-type sandwiches.
-I’ve had their Reuben sandwich with thick-sliced pastrami and it’s pretty fantastic.
+If you’re more into the local beer scene, Julian Beer Company offers decent drafts, pizza by the gigantic slice, and barbecue-type sandwiches.
+I’ve had their Reuben sandwich with thick-sliced pastrami, and it’s pretty fantastic.
 Brian loves their cheesesteak.

-The Nickel Beer Company is another option, just east of Julian’s downtown.
-They typically have over a dozen beers on tap for you to choose from, including a hybrid of beer and hard cider made of local Julian apples.
+The Nickel Beer Company is another option, just east of downtown Julian.
+They typically have over a dozen beers on tap for you to choose from, including a hybrid of beer and hard apple cider made of local Julian apples.

 Finish off with cider at Julian Hard Cider.